 8.8.2 Height Normally the height of fencing shall not exceed five (5) feet, subject to the review of the DC.
-On some sites, the apparent height of fencing can be reduced by the use of landscape elements or by the use of gently sloped berms extending to the top of a retaining wall and then topped by a low fence.
+On some sites, the apparent height of fencing can be reduced by the use

 8.8.3 Visual Impact The scale and placement of fences are important to the visual composition of the total building complex.
 When fences are used as integrated extensions of buildings to define entrances and courts, they should be constructed of the same materials as the buildings.
-The extent and visual impact of fencing should be minimized.
-Typically, fences should have no caps.
-However, fence caps may be used when they are extensions of deck railings or other architectural features.
+The extent